Keio University

 Use of LMS

 Around 2010, Learning Management Systems (LMS) came into the spotlight.
-In classes at Keio Futsubu School, we use Moodle, established by the Research Center for Foreign Language Education, to present materials and submit assignments online.
+In classes at Keio Futsubu School, we use Moodle, established by the Research Center for Foreign Language Education, to present teaching materials and submit assignments online.

 Educational Use of Google and Response to the New Infectious Disease

-The operation of "personal accounts," which standardized user IDs that were previously different for each system into one per student, began in 2019.
+The operation of "personal accounts," which standardizes user IDs that were previously different for each system into one per student, began in 2019.
 The use of G Suite for Education (now Google Workspace for Education Fundamentals) started, and IDs in email address format with restricted email functions were assigned.

 The core system is Google Classroom (GC), a system that allows for everything from distributing and submitting assignments to communication and video conferencing in a centralized manner.
 GC began being used in subject classes and expanded to homerooms, school events, and club activities.

 During the temporary school closure period from March to early June last year, regular classes could not be held, so GC was fully utilized.
 To ensure assignments could be submitted via GC or Google Forms, all teachers began using them, creating a foundation for online classes.
-It felt as though two years' worth of digital transformation occurred at Keio Futsubu School in just two months.
+It feels as though two years' worth of digital transformation occurred at Keio Futsubu School in just two months.

 Use of Diverse Systems